csdavids519/QuickSushi/README.md

 The Quick Sushi website allows people to find all relevant information and quickly book a table at the Quick Sushi restaurant.

-The live site can be found at this [LINK - Quick Sushi](https://csdavids519.github.io/QuickSushi/)
+The live site can be found here: [Quick Sushi](https://csdavids519.github.io/QuickSushi/)

 ### Deployment to GitHub Pages